Skip to content

 cd inv-bff-${UNIQUE_SUFFIX}

-• Create the tekton pipeline for the backend service your new project:
+Create the Tekton pipeline for the BFF service:

 oc adm policy add-scc-to-user privileged -z pipeline